sayuo4/raylib-platformer-movement/README.md

 # Raylib C++ Platformer Movement

-A simple platformer movement that z made using basic aabb collisions, the movement has:
+A simple platformer movement that i made using basic aabb collisions, the movement has:
   1. Movemenet (right and left)
   2. Jump